 Aprille began practicing yoga in 1993, first studying on her own with books, then later seeking out a teacher.
 She dreamed back then of becoming a yoga teacher, but it would be years before that became a reality.
 Over the years Aprille studied a variety of styles of yoga.
 After years of sitting stationary in the technology field and dynamically moving while rock climbing, Aprille came to Kaiut Yoga with a variety of injuries.
 Somewhere during that time Aprille had children, which had also altered her body in ways that required healing.
 After stepping into her first Kaiut Yoga class, Aprille immediately recognized the benefits of Kaiut, experiencing sensations she hadn’t felt in all her years of other yoga practice.
-Aprille has spent the last year studying with Francisco Kaiut in Boulder and in Brazil and is excited to focus on helping others experience greater freedom of movement and enjoyment of their bodies.
+Aprille studied with Francisco Kaiut in Boulder and in Brazil over the last several years.
+The greatest joy she experiences is helping to guide others to experience greater freedom of movement and enjoyment of their bodies, ultimately healing themselves.

 Sara is a clinical herbalist, nutritionist, and flower essence practitioner with a BA in Art and Education.
 Currently, Sara is the director of the Flower Essence program at the Colorado School of Clinical Herbalism.
 She brings years of experience in the healing arts using botanical medicine, visual arts, education, and ceremonial practices.
 Her academic, professional and personal journeys have guided her to dive deep into supporting the emotional body as an agent of transformation.
 Most recently this journey has lead her to Kaiut Yoga.
 For Sara, the Kaiut method has provided an exceptional avenue to explore the physical, mental and emotional body while holding the nervous system in a way that is kind and nourishing.
 She is truly enthusiastic to be sharing this practice with others.